Removing a Hummer Differential

 GM Part # 25522466

-The brake calipers on both sides need to come off.
+The brake calipers and pads on both sides need to come off.
 Take the 9/16" / 15mm T-handle and remove the upper bolts holding the caliper on.
 Use any 9/16" for the easy to get to lowers.
-Carefully lift the

-calipers out of the caliper bracket while pulling the old brake pads out.
+Carefully lift the calipers out of the caliper bracket while pulling the old brake pads out.
 Be Careful that the now loose rotor doesn't fall on you.
-Put the caliper aside and use a zip-tie or a hanger wire to hold the caliper suspended so you don't strain or damage the brake lines.
+Put the caliper aside and use a zip-tie or a hanger wire to tie the caliper suspended so you don't strain or damage the brake lines.
+I like using hanger wire to tie the caliper to the truck's hold down loops on either side.

 Remove the rotor and brake pads.
 Inspect them for wear and replace if needed.
 At a minimum I'd replace the pads because the labor it takes to get this whole thing apart.
 See my brake article for details on doing this.

-Next, grab your impact and your 1 1/8" socket and remove the output flanges where the half shaft / rotor was mounted.
 One easy way to keep the flanges from rotating is to screw one of the half shaft bolts all the way through the flange so it protrudes out the back side.
 Rotate the flange so the protruding bolt contacts the caliper bracket bolt.
-This will keep the flange from rotating while you remove the big bolt. .Slide the flanges out of the diff.
+This will keep the flange from rotating while you remove the big bolt.
+Slide the flanges out of the diff.

-Move to the input side of the differential and remove the drive shaft caps with your 5/16" ratchet.
-Be careful that you don't let the U-joint caps fall off.
-They are filled with a bunch of needle bearings.
-If they do get loose (ask me how I know) then you have to retrieve all the bearings or get a new U-joint.
-Since a new U-joint is only 16.00 bucks I opted to replace it. (how to replace a U-Joint) The other end of the drive shaft is attached to a yoke that is just inserted into the transfercase.
+The other end of the drive shaft is attached to a yoke that is just inserted into the transfercase.
 The drive shaft should be able to be pushed a bit towards the front of the truck and then drop down away from the diff input yoke.
 On my 98 the shaft pushed foreword and dropped down to rest between the muffler and fuel tank heat shield.
 If the shaft won't move out of the way then wait until the differential is loosened up.

-Input side of the differential
+Input side of the rear differential

 Installation:

-Raise the differential halfway up and reconnect the vent line.
-Then raise it to the final location and finger start as many bolts as possible.
+Raise the diff to its final location and finger start as many bolts as possible.
 Get all 6 started before you tighten any of them.
 I had a problem lining up the 2 bolts above the input yoke.
 I almost stripped out the threads on one.
 I used a jack and chain to pull the diff down and line up the last 2 bolts.
 You can see how to do this in my article about straightening your bent undercarriage protection.
-Using thread locker red, torque all of the bolts down to 125-150 ft-lbs.
+Using thread locker blue, torque all of the bolts down to 125-150 ft-lbs.

 Once again you don't want the half shaft bolts to back out and mangle the brakes.
 The picture on the left shows the beginning stages.

 Assemble the brakes.
 Insert pads and calipers.
 Using thread locker blue and torque the 9/16" bolts to 40 ft-lbs.
 Be sure to seat the calipers in the proper orientation on the bracket or the bolt holes will not line up.
 If you removed the parking brake cables connect them up.
 Reach up and make sure that the steel brake lines are not touching the frame.
 If they are bend them away or they will rub a hole in the line.
+Clean all the grease off the rotors with some brake cleaner solvent.

 Reconnect the rear drive shaft to the differential.
 Line up the U joint and place the bearing caps over the ends of the U-joint.
 Guide the assembly into the differential yoke.
 Place the drive shaft retaining caps over the bearings and tighten them into place.
+Grease the joint.